TaimourM03/Project_Euler_answers_Python/README.md

       ·Problem 10: (Slow code [brute force]) The sum of all the primes below two million = 142913828922

       ·Problem 11: Largest 4 adjacent numbers' product = 70600674

+      ·Problem 12: The value of the first triangle number to have over five hundred divisors = 76576500